edorh001/Coursera-Regression-Models-Project/README.md

 ## Exploratory Data Analysis
 ---

-To perform the analysis, we will opload the data set mtcars and convert some variables from numeric to factor class.
+To perform the analysis, we will upload the data set mtcars and convert some variables from numeric to factor class.
 Those variables include: cyl,vs,am,gear,and carb
 We will aslo load appropriate libraries
 ```{r}